emetsger/notification-services/README.md

 Notification Services supports Mustache templates, specifically implemented using Handlebars.
 Each template is injected with the `parameters` map from the `Notification`.
 See above for the documented fields of the `parameters` map.
 It is beyond the scope of this README to provide guidance on using Mustache or Handlebars, but there are some examples in `pass-docker`, and in the `HandlebarsParameterizerTest`.
 Both inline template content and referenced template content (i.e. Spring Resource URIs) can be Mustache templates.

 ### Composition

+The `EmailComposer` is responsible for adapting the `Notification` to an email.
+This includes:
+* Resolving `Notification` recipient URIs to email addresses
+    * In the case of `mailto` URIs, the scheme specific part is used as the recipient
+    * In the case of `http` or `https` URIs, they are assumed to reference `User` resources in the Fedora repository.
+The URIs are de-referenced and the `User.email` is used
+* Applying the email recipient whitelist
+* Creating the email itself, including the email subject and message body, and encoding.
+    * the subject and message body are provided to the `EmailComposer` from the templating engine.

+After the `EmailComposer` has created an email, it is returned to the `EmailDispatchImpl` for dispatch via SMTP.